Happy Earth Day!

 - Keeping local farms viable

-- Helping to save energy and money in transport (organic food generally travels less miles from farm to market)
+- Helping to save energy and money in transport (organic food generally travels fewer miles from farm to market)

 - Helping your community toward sustainable food security